huaweicloud-latam/knowledge-base/docs/Migration/SMS/failed-to-start-agent-quota-is-not-enough-use-mgc.md

 Solution：

-1、The operating system is Windows.
+1. The operating system is Windows.

 You can go to the following directory:C:\\SMS-Agent-Py3\\config   or C:\\SMS-Agent-Py2\\config.